🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ“„ Ease of Business Registration + 4.9 -- 10 Registering a business involves significant paperwork, often requiring a local representative, minimum capital, and a physical office address.
+πŸ“„ Ease of Business Registration + 3.8 -- 10 Setting up a business requires a local address, registered capital, and multiple steps; procedures are complex and time-consuming for non-residents.

 🌍 DIGITAL NOMAD COMMUNITY